MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 1. In the admin center, go to the **Settings** > **Services & add-ins** page.

-2. Select the Deployed Add-in.
+2. Select the deployed add-in.

 3. Click on **Delete Add-In**.